La Familia (professional wrestling): Family reunion

-Big Show kept Undertaker at bay from Vickie until November at Survivor Series, where Undertaker beat him in a Casket match.
-However, at the same event, SmackDown's WWE Championship match was missing a competitor after Jeff Hardy was reported to have been hospitalised after being attacked in his hotel as part of the storyline.
+Big Show kept The Undertaker at bay from Vickie until November at Survivor Series on November 23, where The Undertaker beat him in a Casket match.
+However, at Survivor Series, SmackDown's WWE Championship match was missing a competitor after Jeff Hardy was reported to have been hospitalized after being attacked in his hotel as part of the storyline.
 The match became a singles match between Triple H and the challenging Vladimir Kozlov, but towards the end of the match Vickie came out announcing the third competitor had arrived, but rather than the expected Hardy it was a returning Edge.
 Hardy chased out afterwards in a neck brace swinging a chair, but accidentally hit Triple H and Kozlov, allowing Edge to gain an easy pin to win the WWE Championship.
 With this La Familia reformed as just Vickie, Edge, and Chavo with Edge's problems at the forefront of their attention.
-They feuded with both former champion Triple H and Jeff Hardy, who would both earn a shot at Edge's championship at Armageddon in December, where Hardy pinned Edge to win the championship.
-On the road to their rematch at the Royal Rumble in 2009, Vickie used her alliance with Big Show to have him weaken Hardy for Edge, promising Show a title match if he beat Hardy, but later revealing to Edge this was just a ruse; regardless Hardy won and Edge had his rematch at the Royal Rumble, winning the WWE Championship again after Jeff's own brother Matt attacked him with a chair, following his own loss earlier in the evening, leading to the reveal that Matt had been Jeff's attacker all along.
+They feuded with both former champion Triple H and Jeff Hardy, who would both earn a shot at Edge's championship at Armageddon on December 14, where Hardy pinned Edge to win the championship.
+On the road to their rematch at the Royal Rumble on January 25, 2009, Vickie used her alliance with Big Show to have him weaken Hardy for Edge, promising Big Show a title match if he beat Hardy, but later revealing to Edge this was just a ruse; regardless Hardy won and Edge had his rematch at the Royal Rumble, winning the WWE Championship again after Jeff's own brother Matt attacked him with a chair, following his own loss earlier in the evening, leading to the reveal that Matt had been Jeff's attacker all along.
 During this time, Vickie had a brief feud with Triple H where she tried to keep him out of the Royal Rumble match and he blackmailed her with naked photographs of her he had procured, resulting in Triple H helping Montel Vontavious Porter (who was on a four month losing streak) defeat Big Show to gain a place in the match.